What is ventilation?

 How is ventilation used for people with COVID-19?

+Patients with COVID-19 may have a variety of symptoms, but frequent symptoms include fever, coughing, sore throat, nasal drip and fatigue.
+In more severe cases, patients may develop pneumonia (infection of the lung), that may result in breathing difficulties.
 Patients with severe COVID-19 usually have very low blood oxygen levels and sometimes it is very hard and tiring to breath.
 Delivering oxygen with a face mask or with a tube under the nose may not be enough so the patient might need to have a tube inserted into their windpipe.
 Before mechanical ventilation, patients are heavily sedated to allow the tube to be placed without causing discomfort.
 Usually patients will be sedated for a few days while being on the ventilator until the lungs start to recover.
 The decision to wake the patient depends on many factors and the medical and nursing staff will discuss this daily.

 How long is a patient with COVID-19 likely to be on ventilation for?